A Shared Task on Word Sense Induction and Disambiguation for the Russian Language

-We will provide training datasets, which can be used for development of the models.
-Later, test datasets will be released: The participants will need to use the developed models to disambiguate the test sentences and submit their final results to the organisers.
-Training and testing datasets will use the same corpora and annotations approaches, but the target words will be different for training and testing datasets.
+We provide three training datasets, which can be used for development of the models of various sense inventories and corpora.
+Once the test datasets will be released, the participants will need to use the developed models to disambiguate the test sentences submitting their final results.
+Training and testing datasets use the same corpora and annotations approaches, but the target words will be different for training and testing datasets.

-Similarly to SemEval 2010 Task 14 WSI&D, we use a gold standard, where each ambiguous target word is provided with a set of instances, i.e., the contextscontaining the word.
+Similarly to SemEval 2010 Task 14 WSI&D, we use a gold standard, where each ambiguous target word is provided with a set of instances, i.e., the context containing the target word.
 Each instance is manually annotated with the single sense identifier according to a predefined sense inventory.
-Each participating system assigns the sense labels for these ambiguous words, which can be viewed as a clustering of instances, according to sense labels.
-To evaluate a system, the system’s labelling of contexts is compared to the gold standard labelling.
+Each participating system assigns the sense labels for these ambiguous word occurrences, which can be viewed as a clustering of instances, according to sense labels.
+To evaluate a system, the system’s labeling of contexts is compared to the gold standard labeling.
 We use the Adjusted Rand Index (ARI) as the quantitative measure of the clustering.

-We will offer a simple open source baseline system that will demonstrate the task, the input and output data formats as well as the used quality measure.
-For the knowledge-free track, we particularly encourage participation of various systems based on unsupervised word sense embeddings, e.g., AdaGram.
+We provide a state-of-the-art baseline that demonstrates the task and the data formats.
+For the knowledge-free track, we particularly encourage participation of various systems based on unsupervised word sense embeddings, e.g. AdaGram.
 For the knowledge-rich track, word sense embeddings based on inventories based of lexical resources, e.g., AutoExtend, can be obtained on the basis of lexical resources such as RuThes and RuWordNet.